All Times are Eastern Time. Program Subject to Change.

 Cynthia Young, Ph.D., Founding Dean, College of Science, Clemson University

 Lindsay Mendes, Principal Sustainability Engineer, Sonoco

 Prapti Muhuri, Manager of Recycling & Recovery, American Chemistry Council

 Linda Roman, Head of Packaging Growth & Technology, The Kraft Heinz Company

 Jennifer Ronk, Sustainability & Advocacy Manager, NA Packaging & Specialty Products, Dow

 Ross Sloane, Director of Business Development, Braven Environmental

 From Concept to Compost: How to Successfully Launch Sustainable Packaging Innovations

 Join industry experts as they delve into the opportunities and challenges of introducing new packaging concepts using a closed venue platform.
 The closed venue serves as a microcosm for the larger population, allowing for a quicker launch and rapid feedback on new sustainable packaging concepts.
 Working in a closed venue also presents unique challenges and requires closely orchestrated collaborations among each party within the supply chain.
 The panel will include representatives from Raw Material Supply, Converting, Brand Management, and Closed Venue Management and will explore the critical role played by each to ensure a successful product launch.
 Followed by Q&A.

-Ruth Watts, Biopolymers Business Development Manager NA, Agriculture and Packaging Markets, BASF
+Ruth Watts, Business Development Manager, Packaging & Agriculture Markets, BASF

 Alan Belcher, Senior Product Stewardship Engineer, Printpack